ejames-spartaglobal/DictionaryAPIProject/README.md

 #Oxford Dictionary API Project
-using the Oxford Dictionary API to retrieve
+Creating a Maven project that uses jackson to connect to the Oxford Dictionary API to retrieve data on requested entries.
+The project utilises JsonNodes to move through the Json tree retrieved